-Taiwan's external debt38 increased continuously in the first three quarters of 2014 owing to the
+Taiwan's external debt38 increased continuously in the first three quarters of 2014 owing to the increases of domestic banks' due from affiliated banks and foreign banks.
+In Q4, domestic

 37 The general international consensus is that a ratio of foreign exchange reserves to short-term external debt higher than 100% indicates relatively low risk.